KonradBorowik/IP/README.md

   6. marking those spots in a normal image

 - [ ] Detecting color of the LED
+* I've got an idea for that, but will try later

+- [ ] Detecting 3 LEDs and deciding the orientation of an object

 - [ ] Following an object in a video